 If a student believes that her final grade has been unfairly assigned and has substantial evidence to support the grievance, she must first discuss the grade with her instructor.
-If, after the discussion, the matter remains unresolved, the student may file a formal written statement with a full explanation to the Dean of Faculty & Academic Affairs by the end of the sixth week of the following term or up to six weeks after grades have been released, whichever is later (Access Academy students should direct their request to the Director of the Access Academy).
-If the Dean/Director is unable to resolve the dispute, the student may then petition to the Academic Actions Committee1 and request a grade review.
+If, after the discussion, the matter remains unresolved, the student may file a formal written statement with a full explanation to the Program Head/ Dean by the end of the sixth week of the following term or up to six weeks after grades have been released, whichever is later (Access Academy students should direct their request to the Director of the Access Academy).
+If the Dean/Director is unable to resolve the dispute, the student may then petition to the Chair of the Academic Actions Committee and request a grade review.
 This request must be filed within 30 days of the Dean/Director's decision.
 The Committee will review the case, confer with the Vice Chancellor, and upon the Vice Chancellor's approval, their decision shall be final.